-- 13. Commissioners nominated under section 15(6) of the Local Government Act 1999 - 13.1 If the Secretary of State has appointed commissioners to the authority then they are prescribed person for disclosure, while they are appointed. - 13.2 Contact them about matters relating to the exercise of specified functions of a best value authority as directed by the Secretary of State in relation only to the local authority they are intervening in. - NB.
+13. Commissioners nominated under section 15(6) of the Local Government Act 1999

+13.1 If the Secretary of State has appointed commissioners to the authority then they are prescribed person to solve appointed.

+- 13.2 Contact them about matters relating to the exercise of specified functions of a best value authority as directed by the Secretary of State in relation only to the local authority they are intervening in. - NB.
 Further guidance for Councillors and employees can also be found in the Council's Anti-Fraud, Bribery and Corruption Policy